jexia/docs/docs/apphost/README.md

 1. Hosting for your React, VueJS, Angular, NodeJS, Python, Go, PHP and many more projects built in a variety of languages
 2. A subdomain provided by Jexia, such as `*.jexia.app`
-3. THe possibility of adding your custom domain
+3. The possibility of adding your custom domain
 4. SSL certificates for your subdomain
 5. More free time to develop without spending time on issues regarding your deployment, setup, control and monitor processes

 ## How does it work?

 When you initiate your application via Jexia's Application Hosting, Jexia will clone your GitHub repository into a secure environment.
-In this environment Jexia will run `npm install` and `npm run build`.
+In this environment, Jexia will run `npm install` and `npm run build`.
 As soon as it is finished, the repository will be deployed into the cloud environment and a URL will be generated for your application.
 When the deployment has been completed, Jexia will run the `npm run start` command from your `package.json` file.
 As a last step, the cloned repository will be deleted from the secure environment.

 ## How to deploy?